fetlang/fetlang/docs/fetishes.md

 Will load the fetish `assertiveness`.
 Fetish loading takes place during tokenization, before any keyphrases are recognized, so it doesn't matter where you place the statement.

 ## Writing fetishes
-You can create your own custom fetishes to exend Fetlang.
+You can create your own custom fetishes to extend Fetlang.
 A fetish is a directory structured as follows

     // Directory with name of fetish
     assertiveness